Nadia is an online writer who teaches English and Speech Communication.

-Whether interpreting a poem, short story, or novel, it is possible to identify symbolism if it exists.
+Whether you're interpreting a poem, short story, or novel, you'll need to identify symbolism if it exists.
 Look for recurring images or motifs.
 Try re-reading the first part of a piece after completing it in order to identify possible reoccurring motifs.
-Try using the rule of three: if an image occurs three times in a piece, it is likely a source for symbolism.
+Try using the rule of three: if an image occurs three times in a piece, it is likely a source of symbolism.

 When writing about this type of symbol, identify it as the archetype it is.
 Since an archetype spans history and cultures, you should include other references to this type of symbol.
 Research carefully: reference reliable, scholarly sources, not someone's blog unless that person happens to be an expert in the field.

 A universal symbol is one that would be recognized within a culture or ideology; for example, an eagle symbolizes freedom.
 An example from literature, from Moby Dick, is Ahab's search for the white whale.
 Because this quest occurs throughout the book, you can identify it as a symbol; a journey almost always mirrors life, and you can interpret the symbol according to how the trip plays out.

 When writing about a universal symbol, reference other examples of the symbol within the culture.
 Just like with the archetype, take care to reference only scholarly sources.

 A contextual symbol is one that only functions within the text, more likely within a longer text since it takes time to develop.
 To interpret this sort of symbol, consider the circumstances in which the motif reoccurs.
 Ask yourself questions about mood as it relates to the symbol, and consider the antagonist's reaction to the symbol.
 To use the example of Moby Dick again, the whale itself is a contextual symbol; Herman Melville has invested the whale with meaning beyond its cultural significance.